VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 ## How do I get that fancy dimmed with bright lights effect I've seen in YouTube videos?

-[Modular Fungi Lights Off](https://library.vcvrack.com/ModularFungi/LightsOff) - right click it, set active, and drag the dim slider to whatever you want.
+In V1, this required using [Modular Fungi Lights Off](https://library.vcvrack.com/ModularFungi/LightsOff) - right click it, set active, and drag the dim slider to whatever you want.
 Not all module's lights use the system it does to know what shouldn't be dimmed.
 While the stock VCV scope will stay dim, [Modular Fungi's Opsylloscope](https://library.vcvrack.com/ModularFungi/Opsylloscope) does work.
 Just be aware it uses more CPU

 ![](/music/lightsout.webp)

+In V2, it's built in: View→Room Brightness

 ## VCV runs like shit

 VCV needs a computer with a good CPU and not totally shit graphics processing.
 It probably won't run super well on your laptop, especially with some of the more CPU-heavy modules, like Plateau.
 You might be able to get it to run better by going to Engine → Threads in the top menu, and selecting whatever says "most modules" by it.
 Though, in my experience, going one or two down from that can help on very powerful systems.
 If you've got 16 threads, 6 or 7 seems to be the sweet spot, for example.
+Also, because reasons, sometimes only using 1 core will work better than anything else, so try that too.

 Also make sure you have Engine→Sample Rate set to something sane.
-I run at 44100 because I like to use CPU heavy modules and make big patches, but if you want a bit better sound VCV does actually benefit quite a bit from oversampling, just be aware setting this higher will absolutely tank performance.
+I run at 44100 because I like to use CPU heavy modules and make big patches, but if you want a bit better sound VCV does actually benefit quite a bit from oversampling, just be aware setting this higher than 48000 will absolutely tank performance.

 If you're running Linux and extraordinary unlucky, you might be dealing with a bug that's causing Rack to try to render at like 3000 FPS, which tanks performance and can crash your entire graphics stack to lock up.
-[LibStrangle](https://gitlab.com/torkel104/libstrangle) fixes the problem.
+[LibStrangle](https://gitlab.com/torkel104/libstrangle) fixes the problem, though this seems to be fixed in V2.

 ## How do I interface VCV with other software?

-The most common way you'll see is uning VCV Bridge.
-Unfortunately, Bridge is sorta a pain to get, eats CPU, and just doesn't run well.

-So, your options are:

-* Use VCV Bridge, hope it doesn't crash or eat too much CPU
-* Wait until VCV rack 2.0 drops, and with it the $100 version that works as a VST Plugin
-* You can use [ASIO Link Pro](https://give.academy/downloads/2018/03/03/ODeusASIOLinkPro/) on Windows, or Jack on Linux (which you should be anyway).
-[This video from *VCV Rack Ideas*](https://www.youtube.com/watch?v=e5au-hkvnFA) explains how to setup ASIO Link Pro.
-* Use [VeeSeeVST Rack](https://github.com/bsp2/VeeSeeVSTRack), which is based on a pretty old version of Rack and has limited plugin selection
+For 2.0 you have two main options.
+Shell out the money for [Rack 2 Pro](https://vcvrack.com/Rack#get) or use [Cardinal](https://github.com/DISTRHO/Cardinal).
+Rack 2 Pro let's you use the library and comes with support, Cardinal ships with modules baked-in (can't easily add more), lacks support, but can run as a VST2, VST3, or LV2 plugin while Rack 2 Pro is limited to being a VST2 at the the time of writing.

+If you'd like to use VCV 1 ... at this point, don't.
+I realize there's some 1.0 only plugins, but every solution was always a bit hacky.

-* Use something other than VCV entirely, like [Voltage Modular](https://cherryaudio.com/voltage-modular), [Softube Modular](https://www.softube.com/modular), or maybe [Reason Rack](https://www.reasonstudios.com/en/reason/rack-plugin),
+Finally, there are non-VCV options, like [Voltage Modular](https://cherryaudio.com/voltage-modular), [Softube Modular](https://www.softube.com/modular), or maybe [Reason Rack](https://www.reasonstudios.com/en/reason/rack-plugin).

 If you want to load VSTs inside of Rack, you'll have to get [VCV Host](https://library.vcvrack.com/VCV-Host/Host), which is not free.
 It's also not perfect about plugin support, but it's still by far the biggest bang for your buck you can add to rack, albeit the UI is a bit clunky at times.

 ## How do I interface VCV with Eurorack hardware?

-Pretty much the only way to do it directly is with either the Expert Sleepers ES-8 or ES-9 or with an audio interface that supports ADAT and the ES-3 and ES-6.
-Just like all things eurorack, these are expensive.
+Pretty much the only way to do it directly is with either the Expert Sleepers ES-8, ES-9, or with an audio interface that supports ADAT and the ES-3 and ES-6 or [Boredbrain Optx](https://www.perfectcircuit.com/boredbrain-optx.html).
+This is going to largely depend on your setup and what you're looking for - if you want to hook up normal line-level gear to normal audio in's and out's using a traditional audio interface with ADAT is proabably the better option.
+If you're seeing this and going "Holy shit that's expensive!" then, yep, welcome to eurorack.